tomasfabian/Joker/README.md

 Currently there are 3 LifetimeScopes:
 ## ConnectionScope:
-in case that the connection is lost, database objects will be deleted after timeout period or during disposal.
+In case that the connection is lost, database objects will be deleted after timeout period or during disposal.
 During all reconnections the database objects are newly (re)created.

+## ApplicationScope:
+In case that the connection is lost, database objects will be deleted only after timeout period.
+After reconnection the database objects are recreated in case that the conversation handle does not exist anymore.
+Otherwise the database objects are preserved and reused.
+If the application was closed the conversation will not continue after app restart.

 ## UniqueScope:
-in case that the connection is lost, database objects will be deleted only after timeout period.
+In case that the connection is lost, database objects will be deleted only after timeout period.
 After reconnection the database objects are recreated only in case, that the conversation handle does not exist anymore.
 Otherwise the database objects are preserved and reused.
 If the application was closed and the conversation was not cleaned it will be reused after app restarts.

-## ApplicationScope:
-in case that the connection is lost, database objects will be deleted only after timeout period.
-After reconnection the database objects are recreated in case that the conversation handle does not exist anymore.
-Otherwise the database objects are preserved and reused.
-If the application was closed the conversation will not continue after app restart.

 ## Basic usage:
 ```C#